JacobDB/contribution-guide/git/index.md

 ```

 ```
-PHP for the main navigation
+wrote PHP for the main navigation
 - Set up a call to wp_nav_menu
 - Created a new walker navWalker() to change the sub-menu class to -sub-list
 ```